The information-complete quantum theory: Relation with conventional quantum theory

-What is the relation between (\ref{dual-dyn}) and the usual Schr\"{o}dinger equation?
-Here the dynamical evolution is such that systems $\mathcal{P}$ and $\mathcal{SA}$ are mutually defined, and so systems $\mathcal{S}$ and $\mathcal{A}$.
-In an informationally-complete quantum field theory, if we regard $\mathcal{S}$ as particle fields and $\mathcal{A}$ as gauge fields, and $\mathcal{SA}$ together as matter fields, then we immediately recognize that system $\mathcal{P}$ must be the gravitational field (i.e., spacetime), nothing else.
-If we think this way, an amazing picture (Figure 1) of our world arises: The gravitational field and matter fields are mutually defined and entangled---no matter, no gravity (spacetime) and vice versa, and for each of their entangled patterns, particle fields and their gauge fields are likewise mutually defined and entangled.
-If this is indeed what our nature works to obey the informational completeness principle, the conventional QT will be an approximation of our ICQT when nature's programming system, i.e., gravity, \textquotedblleft hides\textquotedblright\ its quantum effects.
-Under such an approximation the ICQT reduces to conventional QT, characterized by the usual Schr\"{o}dinger equation and the probability description and as such, QT in its current form is thus informationally incomplete.
+Ultimately, we should describe nature with quantum field theory.
+An information-complete quantum field theory \cite{icQFT} can indeed be formulated; the ICQT developed here for finite-dimensional quantum mechanical systems is thus the conceptual preparation and the mathematical formulation for that purpose.
+Therein, if we regard $\mathcal{S}$ as particle (i.e., matter fermion) fields and $\mathcal{A}$ as their gauge fields, and $\mathcal{SA}$ together as matter fields, then we immediately recognize that system $\mathcal{P}$ must be the gravitational field (i.e., spacetime), nothing else, as only gravitational field, while self-interacting, universally interacts with all other fields.
+Recall that in our $\mathcal{P} $+$\mathcal{SA}$ trinity, $\mathcal{P}$ must universally couple with $\mathcal{S}$ and $\mathcal{A}$.
+If we think this way, an amazing picture (Fig.~1) of our world arises: The gravitational field and matter fields are mutually defined and entangled---no matter, no gravity (spacetime) and vice versa, and for each of their entangled patterns, matter fermion fields and their gauge fields are likewise mutually defined and entangled.
+If this is indeed what our nature works to obey the information-completeness principle guaranteeing the completeness of the theory from the outset, the conventional QT will be an approximation of our ICQT when we ignore quantum effects of nature's programming system, i.e., gravity.
+Under such an approximation the ICQT reduces to conventional QT, characterized by the usual Schr\"{o}dinger equation and the probability description, and as such, QT in its current form is thus information-incomplete.
 This is in the exact sense that classical Newtonian mechanics is an approximate theory of special relativity when a physical system has a speed much less than the speed of light.